jsdonato/Simplex_Armadillo/README.md

 | `arma::mat getDualSolution()` | Gets solution associated with `(D)` if solution is not found then it returns an empty `arma::mat` object. |
 | `double getOptimalValue()` | Returns the optimal value of `cx` and `yb` |

+## Requirements
+The Armadillo C++ library for linear algebra is required to run this code.
+Information regarding the documentation and installation of this library can be found at http://arma.sourceforge.net/.